-Chapters 4 - Dosimetry and Modes of Action for Oxides of Nitrogen
+Chapters 4 - Dosimetry and Modes of Action for Oxides of Nitrogen how the agency is attempting to organize the disparate research information available into a pathophysiological mechanism.

 Chapter 4 is revised to address the CASAC Panel's advice to improve characterization of the NO2 transport within the respiratory tract, existing dosimetric models, as well as mode of action for specific health outcome groups such as asthma exacerbation.